UmairAbideen/Database-Optimization-Part-3/README.md

 ## What are Raw Queries?

-Laravel allows executing SQL directly when needed.
+Laravel allows executing direct SQL queries when Eloquent is not suitable.

 Think:

-> **"Use SQL when it provides better flexibility or performance."**
+> "Use SQL when you need more control."

-Example:
+---

+## Example

 ```php
 use Illuminate\Support\Facades\DB;